karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Classes/ResourceHasTagApi/deleteResourceHasTagByResourceIdAndTagId.md

-Deletes the resourceHasTag identified by the given resource_id and tag_id.
+Deletes the resource has tag identified by the given resource_id and tag_id.